HanaaMaswada/Prediction-of-Product-Sales/README.md

 # Prediction-of-Product-Sales

-# Sales Prediction Project

-## Project Description
+## Overview
-This project analyzes a retail sales dataset to understand factors affecting product sales across different outlets.
+This project explores a sales prediction dataset.
+The goal is to understand the data and identify patterns that influence product sales.

+## Data Cleaning
+- Handled missing values
+- Fixed inconsistent categories
+- Checked duplicates
+- Reviewed data types

 ## Visualizations

 ### Histogram
-The histogram shows the distribution of Item_Outlet_Sales values.
+The histogram shows the distribution of Item_Outlet_Sales.

 ### Heatmap
-The heatmap shows the correlation between numerical features in the dataset.
+The heatmap shows the correlation between numerical features.

+## Tools Used
+- Python
+- Pandas
+- Matplotlib
+- Seaborn